-Diagnosis is suspected in young women with dyspnea plus interstitial changes with normal or increased lung volumes on chest x-ray, spontaneous pneumothorax, or chylous effusion.
+Diagnosis of lymphangioleiomyomatosis is suspected in young women with dyspnea plus interstitial changes with normal or increased lung volumes on chest x-ray, spontaneous pneumothorax, or chylous effusion.
+Lymphangioleiomyomatosis is often misdiagnosed as interstitial lung disease Overview of Interstitial Lung Disease Interstitial lung diseases are a heterogeneous group of disorders characterized by alveolar septal thickening, fibroblast proliferation, collagen deposition, and, if the process remains unchecked... read more .
 HRCT is done in all patients suspected of having the disorder; findings of multiple, small, diffusely distributed cysts are generally pathognomonic for LAM.

-Biopsy (surgical) is indicated only when HRCT findings are nondiagnostic.
+Biopsy (surgical) is indicated only when HRCT findings and VEGF-D testing are nondiagnostic.
 Findings of an abnormal proliferation of smooth muscle cells (LAM cells) associated with cystic changes on histologic examination confirm disease.

-Pulmonary function tests support the diagnosis and are especially useful for monitoring.
+Pulmonary function tests Overview of Tests of Pulmonary Function Pulmonary function tests provide measures of airflow, lung volumes, gas exchange, response to bronchodilators, and respiratory muscle function.
+Basic pulmonary function tests available in the... read more support the diagnosis and are especially useful for monitoring.
 Typical findings are of an obstructive or mixed obstructive and restrictive pattern.
 The lungs are usually hyperinflated with an increase in the total lung capacity (TLC) and thoracic gas volume.
 Gas trapping (an increase in residual volume [RV] and RV/TLC ratio) is commonly present.
-The Pao2 and diffusing capacity for carbon monoxide (DLco) are commonly reduced.
+The PaO2 and diffusing capacity for carbon monoxide (DLCO) are commonly reduced.
 Exercise performance is decreased in most patients.

-Recent data suggest that sirolimus (an mTOR inhibitor) can help stabilize or slow the decline in pulmonary function among patients with moderate lung impairment (forced expiratory volume in 1 sec [FEV1] < 70% predicted).
-Alternative treatments, such as hormonal manipulation with progestins, tamoxifen, and oophorectomy, are largely ineffective.
+Recent data suggest that sirolimus (an mTOR inhibitor) can help stabilize or slow the decline in pulmonary function among patients with moderate lung impairment (forced expiratory volume in 1 second [FEV1] < 70% predicted).
+Treatment with sirolimus is recommended for patients with abnormal or declining lung function.
+Alternative treatments, such as hormonal manipulation with progestins, tamoxifen, and oophorectomy, are largely ineffective and not recommended.

-Pneumothoraxes may be difficult to manage because they are often recurrent, bilateral, and less responsive to standard measures.
+Pneumothorax may be difficult to manage because it often recurs, is bilateral, and is less responsive to standard measures.
 Recurrent pneumothorax requires pleural abrasion, talc or chemical pleurodesis, or pleurectomy.
 Embolization to prevent bleeding should be considered for angiomyolipomas > 4 cm.